Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Introduction

-Some of the common (not mutually exclusive) reasons for unfairness in ML according to \citet{snapshot} and \citet{survey} are: \begin{enumerate} \item {\bf Labelling bias}, the labelling can have inherent bias due to the bias of the human annotators. \item {\bf Sampling bias}, where there is an imbalance in the sample sizes between different values of the protected variable, in which case maximising the accuracy will prioritise maximising it for the majority class. \item {\bf Feature bias}, where some features are more correlated with one of the protected groups than others. \end{enumerate}
+ML models in general can be unfair in their predictions \wrt\,a \emph{protected} variable (\eg race or gender) by violating fairness constraints; Equal Accuracy (EA) and Statistical Parity (SP) are two commonly adopted fairness constraints \cite{unfairnessML}.
+Violating EA can make a model be more accurate for specific values of the protected variable, \eg being more accurate at predicting a variable for males.
+Violating SP can make a model predict labels that are biased \wrt\,the protected variable, \eg predicting an interview score for females to be consistently higher than for males.
+In these scenarios, the ML models that will be used for decision-making can negatively impact individuals unfairly in a severe manner. \citet{survey,snapshot} survey many approaches for fairness in ML as well as some of the reasons behind it, and methods to measure it.
+Some of the common (not mutually exclusive) reasons for unfairness in ML according to \cite{survey,snapshot} are different data biases, including but not limited to: \begin{enumerate}[wide, labelindent=0pt, noitemsep,topsep=0pt] \item {\bf Labelling bias}, labels can have inherent bias due to their collection mechanism, \eg bias of human annotators. \item {\bf Sampling bias}, where there is an imbalance in the sample sizes between different values of the protected variable, in which case maximising the accuracy will prioritise certain groups. \item {\bf Feature bias}, where some features are more correlated with one (or more) of the protected groups. \end{enumerate}

 Collecting more data or using data balancing techniques were studied as ways of encountering sampling bias \cite{balancing}.
-Feature bias has been encountered by using adversarial learning \cite{xu2021robust}, where an adversarial model is trained to re-represent the input feature in a manner agnostic w.\,r.\,t.\ to the protected variable, hence acquiring features that do not leak information about the protected variable, which makes it challenging for the predictor model to discriminate accordingly.
+Feature bias has been encountered by using adversarial learning \cite{xu2021robust}, where an adversarial model is trained to re-represent the input features in a manner agnostic \wrt\,the protected variable, hence acquiring features that do not leak information about the protected variable, which makes it challenging for the predictor model to discriminate accordingly.
+Labelling bias essentially means that the labels have different distributions based on the value of the protected variable, therefore, sampling techniques are solving an orthogonal issue, because a model trained on a properly sampled data with labelling bias will still learn to exploit the unfairness due to labelling bias.
+Nevertheless, a poorly sampled data could result in choosing a subset with an apparent labelling bias.